What is Unity Catalog?

 You can access your account’s audit logs using system tables managed by Unity Catalog.

-See Audit Unity Catalog events, Unity Catalog events, and Monitor usage with system tables.
+See Audit Unity Catalog events, Unity Catalog events, and Monitor account activity with system tables.

 Tracking data lineage